 - Defective garden and yard equipment such as lawnmowers, chain saws, and weed whackers

 - Defective kitchen and home appliances such as televisions, stoves, washing machines, dishwashers, dryers, ovens, and refrigerators

 - Defective personal use items such as curling irons, shavers, and hair dryers

 - Household cleaning products that contain harmful or toxic chemicals

 - Personal use products that contain asbestos and asbestos-like substances

 Medications and pharmaceutical products that have life-threatening side effects should not be used.
 Medical devices such as pacemakers, heart valve implants, sterilizers, implant devices, and other products used in the management of certain health conditions should not result in more harm for the patient.
 Unfortunately, there have been many product recalls in the past that suggest pharmaceutical and medical device companies are not necessarily putting the best interest of the patient to heart.

 There are other products that can be defective and which can all lead to physical injuries and damage to property.
 The most important thing to do now is to seek help from personal injury lawyers who have extensive knowledge and experience fighting for the rights of consumers to use safe products.
 Our team of expert product liability lawyers at the Martzell, Bickford, & Centola Law Firm can help you find redress for any injury you may have sustained as well as any economic losses you have suffered because of hospitalization or loss of employment secondary to the effects of these defective products.
-You can be sure that our lawyers will do everything they can to help you find the justice you deserve.
+You can be sure that a New Orleans product liability lawyer from our firm will do everything they can to help you find the justice you deserve.